groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.2 (2024-01-22) =
+* ADDED New backed query improvements to help create more complex and performant queries
+* TWEAKED Date ranges for custom fields are now more flexible.
+* TWEAKED Refactored many of the reports to be more performant.
+* TWEAKED Refactored many of the search filters to be more performant.
+* FIXED Custom fields built with the legacy custom fields builder not showing up in replacement codes
+* FIXED using the `Between` comparison in date filters not working.

 = 3.1 (2023-12-07) =
 * ADDED Custom post type and taxonomy support to the email editor posts block.